Carlisle Barracks: United States Army War College

 In the spring of 1951, the United States Army War College, senior educational institution of the U.S. Army, relocated to Carlisle Barracks in central Pennsylvania.
 The college, established in 1903 and formerly located in Washington, D.C., had functioned as part of the General Staff during its early years.
 It chiefly prepared selected officers for high command.
 Distinguished graduates of that period included John J. Pershing (Class of 1905), Dwight D. Eisenhower (1927), and Omar N. Bradley (1934).

 Classes were suspended in 1940 during the preparedness mobilization for World War II, and not resumed until a decade later at Fort Leavenworth, Kansas, for the 1950–51 academic year.
 The new commandant, Lieutenant General Joseph M. Swing, relocated with the college to Pennsylvania in July 1951 and turned over command to his successor, Lieutenant General Edward M. Almond, in time for the arrival of the first Carlisle-based class.

 At Carlisle, the Army War College expanded steadily, adding new programs and specialties.
 The college outgrew its main academic building (the current Upton Hall).
 In 1967 it transferred to Root Hall, newly constructed to accommodate current requirements.
 Two specialized agencies evolved into integral parts of the Army War College: the Strategic Studies Institute, first formed in 1954; and the Military History Institute, established in 1967.
 The Center for Strategic Leadership, a state-of-the-art war gaming complex, opened in 1994, incorporating increasingly sophisticated technology.

 In 2005 the Carlisle Barracks was listed as a candidate for closure under the realignment process and hearings of the Base Realignment and Closure Commission, but was subsequently removed from the list.
 In 2006, ground was broken on a major project across the road from Carlisle Barracks: to construct new military housing, work that had been postponed pending BRAC review.
 It was part of the Residential Community Initiative, a public-private venture of the Army.
 In Carlisle, the development project included renovation of some historic housing, and construction of nearly 200 new units of housing with 3-4 bedrooms each, and more than 2000-2500 square feet of space.

+Location

+A portion of the barracks property is in the Carlisle Barracks census-designated place, located in North Middleton Township, Pennsylvania.
+Much of the property is in the township, including territory that is not in the CDP.
+Another portion of the barracks is in Middlesex Township.
+Small portions of the barracks property are in Carlisle borough.

 Demographics

-Carlisle Barracks CDP is a census-designated place (CDP) covering the residential population of the Carlisle Barracks in Cumberland County, Pennsylvania, United States.
+Carlisle Barracks CDP is a census-designated place (CDP) covering the residential population of the Carlisle Barracks in North Middleton Township, Cumberland County, Pennsylvania, United States.
 It was first listed as a CDP in the 2020 census with a population of 938.

+The school district covering the CDP is Carlisle Area School District.
+Carlisle High School is the comprehensive high school of that district.